fablecode/card-blitz/README.md

 We welcome contributions!
 To contribute:

 Fork the repository.
-Create a feature branch (git checkout -b feature-name).
+- Create a feature branch (`git checkout -b feature-name`).
-Commit your changes (git commit -am 'Add new feature').
+- Commit your changes (`git commit -am 'Add new feature'`).
-Push to the branch (git push origin feature-name).
+- Push to the branch (`git push origin feature-name`).
-Create a new Pull Request.
+- Create a new Pull Request.
-Please refer to our CONTRIBUTING.md for more details.

 ## 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.